My device freezes or applications suddenly shut down

 - Follow the on-screen instructions to back up data from your device.

-To avoid permanent damage to your device, do not interrupt a factory data reset procedure.
+To avoid permanent damage to your device, do not restart your device while a reset procedure is underway.

 - Find and tap Settings > Backup & reset > Factory data reset .